bianchidotdev/public-infra/README.md

 ### Tor Bridges

 Tor Bridges are managed with terraform under `bridges/`.

+Currently, we use a single hosting provider, Vultr, to host the bridges.

 The bridges are deployed with Flatcar Container Linux, which is a container-optimized Linux distribution meant to be declaratively provisioned.